-- Our belief that our IT system compromise has not had a material adverse effect on our business or resulted in any material damage to us; - The accuracy of our estimates used in valuing employee equity awards; - That the resolution of legal actions will not have a material effect on our business, and the accuracy of our assessment of the probability of loss and range of potential loss; - The recoverability of our deferred tax assets; - The adequacy of our tax reserves to offset any potential tax liabilities, having the appropriate support for our income tax positions and the accuracy of our estimated tax rate; - Our belief that the expiration of any tax holidays will not have a material impact on our overall tax expense or effective tax rate; - Our belief that the estimates used in preparing our condensed consolidated financial statements are reasonable; - Our actions to vigorously and aggressively defend and protect our intellectual property on a worldwide basis; - Our ability to obtain patents and intellectual property licenses and minimize the effects of litigation; - The level of risk we are exposed to for product liability claims or indemnification claims; - The effect of fluctuations in market interest rates on our income and/or cash flows; - The effect of fluctuations in currency rates; - That we could determine to repatriate some of our offshore earnings in future periods to fund stockholder dividends, share repurchases, acquisitions or other corporate activities; - Our intention to satisfy the lesser of the principal amount or the conversion value of our debentures in cash; - Our intention to invest substantially all of our foreign subsidiary earnings, as well as our capital in our foreign subsidiaries, indefinitely outside of the U.S. in those jurisdictions in which we would incur significant, additional costs upon repatriation of such amounts. - Changes to the taxation of undistributed foreign earnings could change our future intentions regarding reinvestment of such earnings; - Our belief that the effect the new tax laws will have on low-taxed income of foreign subsidiaries will have the most significant, adverse impact; - Our intent to maintain a high-quality investment portfolio that preserves principal, meets liquidity needs, avoids inappropriate concentrations and delivers an appropriate yield; and - Our ability to collect accounts receivable.
+- Our belief that our IT system compromise has not had a material adverse effect on our business or resulted in any material damage to us; - Our expectation that we will continue to be the target of attacks on our data, attempts to breach our security and attempts to introduce malicious software into our IT systems; - The accuracy of our estimates used in valuing employee equity awards; - That the resolution of legal actions will not have a material effect on our business, and the accuracy of our assessment of the probability of loss and range of potential loss; - The recoverability of our deferred tax assets; - The adequacy of our tax reserves to offset any potential tax liabilities, having the appropriate support for our income tax positions and the accuracy of our estimated tax rate; - Our belief that the expiration of any tax holidays will not have a material impact on our overall tax expense or effective tax rate; - Our belief that the estimates used in preparing our condensed consolidated financial statements are reasonable; - Our actions to vigorously and aggressively defend and protect our intellectual property on a worldwide basis; - Our ability to obtain patents and intellectual property licenses and minimize the effects of litigation; - The level of risk we are exposed to for product liability claims or indemnification claims; - The effect of fluctuations in market interest rates on our income and/or cash flows; - The effect of fluctuations in currency rates: - That we could determine to repatriate some of our offshore earnings in future periods to fund stockholder dividends, share repurchases, acquisitions or other corporate activities; - Our intention to satisfy the lesser of the principal amount or the conversion value of our debentures in cash; - Our intention to invest substantially all of our foreign subsidiary earnings, as well as our capital in our foreign subsidiaries, indefinitely outside of the U.S. in those jurisdictions in which we would incur significant, additional costs upon repatriation of such amounts. - Changes to the taxation of undistributed foreign earnings could change our future intentions regarding reinvestment of such earnings; - Our belief that the effect the new tax laws will have on low-taxed income of foreign subsidiaries will have the most significant, adverse impact; - Our intent to maintain a high-quality investment portfolio that preserves principal, meets liquidity needs, avoids inappropriate concentrations and delivers an appropriate yield; and - Our ability to collect accounts receivable.